MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/retrieve-filters-applied-to-a-visualization/return-attribute-based-view-filters.md

 ---
 title: Return the attribute-based view filter criteria applied prior to aggregation
 description: A view filter specifies a set of attribute or metric-based filtering criteria.
-In dossiers, a view filter is applied to a visualization-level dataset before metrics are aggregated.
+In dashboards, a view filter is applied to a visualization-level dataset before metrics are aggregated.
 Because view filters are applied at the visualization-level, they can dynamically restrict the data being displayed without re-executing the underlying dataset against the warehouse.
 ---

 A view filter specifies a set of attribute or metric-based filtering criteria.
-In dossiers, a view filter is applied to a visualization-level dataset before metrics are aggregated.
+In dashboards, a view filter is applied to a visualization-level dataset before metrics are aggregated.
 Because view filters are applied at the visualization-level, they can dynamically restrict the data being displayed without re-executing the underlying dataset against the warehouse.

 You create an attribute-based view filter by selecting the attributes that you want to use as filters in the Filter Editor.
 Attribute-based view filters are one of three kinds of filters that can be applied to visualizations before metrics are aggregated; the other two are [metric-based view filters](return-metric-based-view-filters.md) and [template limits](return-template-limit-criteria.md).
 There is one kind of filter that can be applied after metrics are aggregated—[metric limits](return-metric-limit-criteria.md).